un-nf/404/README.md

 - The proxy decrypts HTTPS for rewriting/testing.
 It can see ***passwords*** and ***session tokens***.
 - You will not use your primary accounts.
 - You will not share your CA certificate with anyone.
-- This is research software - no warranty, no guarantees, minimal support,
+- This is research software - no warranty, no guarantees, minimal support.
 - If you find a security issue report it to 404mesh@proton.me

 ## How do I install and run this on my machine?